Esri/insights-scripting-guide/README.md

 * Anaconda (version 3.7)
 * See needed Python and R [dependencies](gateway/insights-base.yml)

-_Note: Scripting is not supported in Insights within ArcGIS Online.
+_Note: Scripting is not supported in Insights in ArcGIS Online.
 Please download [Insights Desktop](https://www.esri.com/en-us/arcgis/products/arcgis-insights/resources/desktop-client-download) for this instead, which supports ArcGIS Online connections and scripting._

 ## Setup Kernel Gateway